nhlynn/multi-knowledge-manhour-prediction/docs/ARCHITECTURE.md

   disagrees with this column's value by more than 0.5h for a row (a signal that a phase column was missed or mismatched, not a hard failure).
+- `id_column` (optional) — a column that must hold a real number for a row to count as a task row (checked *before* `task_column`'s forward-fill), so a trailing per-role subtotal/rollup block (blank or label-text id, but numeric phase values) isn't folded into the last real task above it.
+- `extra_columns` (optional) — a list of `{"field": ..., "column": ...}`
+  entries; each resolved column's value is set verbatim on the task's `field` key and passed through generically all the way to Preview/export (e.g. Bamawl's and KiKan's own `Status` column).
+Not for cross-row accumulation or a second worksheet — those still need a dedicated parser.

 A row with no task name (typically a group-rollup/summary row in these workbooks) or with every phase at zero/blank is skipped, same spirit as